pulumi/pulumi-hugo/themes/default/content/blog/pulumi-secrets-management/index.md

 Looking at the project in VSCode, we can see a new file has been created.
 ![Create new file](./images/pulumi-stack-init-passphrase-2.jpg)

-Let's add two keys (one normal and one secret)
+Let's add two keys (one normal and one secret):

 ```sh
 $ pulumi config set normalKey normalValue` `pulumi config set --secret secretKey secretValue